OfficeDev/office-js-docs-pr/docs/develop/develop-add-ins-vscode.md

 ---
 title: Develop Office Add-ins with Visual Studio Code
-description: Develop Office Add-ins with Visual Studio Code ms.date: 11/27/2019
+description: How to develop Office Add-ins with Visual Studio Code ms.date: 12/02/2019
 localization_priority: Priority
 ---

 # Develop Office Add-ins with Visual Studio Code

 This article describes how to use [Visual Studio Code (VS Code)](https://code.visualstudio.com) to develop an Office Add-in.

 > [!NOTE]
 > For information about using Visual Studio to create an Office Add-in, see [Create and debug Office Add-ins in Visual Studio](create-and-debug-office-add-ins-in-visual-studio.md).